grinnell-cs/csc151-images/_eboards/eboard17-2.md

 * Goal: Make abstract art by combining variants of images (simple shapes).
 * Primary objective: Practice with lists (and nested lists) and the procedures that manipulate lists, particularly `map` and `apply` or `reduce`.
-* Basic idea: We can think of many basic shapes as having threee primary attributes: width, height, and color.
+* Basic idea: We can think of many basic shapes as having three primary attributes: width, height, and color.
     * We can transform those attributes to make variants.
     * We can ignore the shape type and think of them as parameters to another function.
 * Part one: Make lists of variants of the key attributes.
-* Part two: Turn lists of objects into lists of other objects.
+* Part two: Turn lists of shapes into lists of other shapes.
-* Part three: Combine those lists of objects.
+* Part three: Combine those lists of shapes.
 * Part four: Freestyle.

 ```